Last Updated on

-If I were to describe or define what canine freestyle is, it’s an activity where a dog dances to music with its handler.
+If I were to describe or define what canine freestyle is, it’s an activity where a dog dances to music with its handler in dog shows.
 But there’s so much more to Canine Freestyle than dancing with your dog.

 Dancing alone is an art and, when you combine dogs and dancing, that’s always going to be a sight to see.
 Canine freestyle is a way to show the relationship between the owner and his or her four-legged buddy.
 Dancing together shows great coordination and rhythm between them.
 It takes teamwork to give a great performance.